US Regulator Orders Inspections On Some Boeing MAX 9 Planes After Emergency - UrduPoint

 "Each aircraft will be returned to service only after completion of full maintenance and safety inspections," he said.

-Kyle Rinker, a passenger on the flight, told CNN that a window popped off soon after takeoff.
+Passenger Kyle Rinker told CNN a window popped off soon after takeoff.

 "It was really abrupt.
 Just got to altitude, and the window/wall just popped off," he told the broadcaster.